BSAC Spring

 Antimicrobials from bench to bedside and beyond

-Professor Peter Donnelly, Editor in Chief, Journal of Antimicrobial Chemotherapy
+Dr J Peter Donnelly, former Editor in Chief, Journal of Antimicrobial Chemotherapy - View Bio

 REFRESHMENT BREAK EXHIBITION & POSTER VIEWING